i000313/test-repo/README.md

 | -o &lt;file_name&gt; | optional   | Output file.
 | -e encoding    | optional   | Caracter encoding of all the files.

-NOTE: options -g | -u | -s are are mutually exclusive.
-Choose just one.
+NOTE: options -g, -u and -s are are mutually exclusive.
+Specify just one.

 ### <a name="command-line-example"></a>Example